Pancreatic Neuroendocrine Tumor Treatment

 For individuals for whom a complete resection is not possible, surgery, in combination with other treatment modalities, may be used to debulk (decrease) tumor burden.
 Resection and debulking (for individuals for whom the majority of tumor burden is removed) have resulted in increased survival and a decrease in disease symptoms.

-Presence of liver metastasis is a major prognostic factor with presence of liver metastasis indicating worse outcome.
+Presence of liver metastasis is a major prognostic factor with the presence of liver metastasis indicating a worse outcome.
 In certain cases, a two-stage surgical resection can be done for patients with extensive liver metastases.
 The first phase of a two-stage resection involves the radical resection of a portion of the left side of the liver with right portal vein ligation to encourage the left side of the liver to regenerate.
 After the liver is allowed to regenerate, the right side of the liver is then removed.

 In a very small group of individuals with neuroendocrine tumor liver metastases, orthotopic liver transplantation (OLT) has been used.
 OLT is the process in which the diseased liver is completely removed and replaced with a healthy, donor liver.